nylas/sync-engine/README.md

 7. `cd /vagrant`

-8. `cp config-sample.cfg config.cfg` to setup a default configuration file.

-9. `sudo ./setup.sh` to install dependencies and create databases.
+8. `sudo ./setup.sh` to install dependencies and create databases.

-10. `bin/inbox-start`
+9. `bin/inbox-start`

 And _voilà_!
 Auth an account via the commandline and start syncing: